jprante/elasticsearch-analysis-reference/README.md

 # Elasticsearch Analysis Reference Plugin

-This plugin for [Elasticsearch](http://github.com/elasticsearch/elasticsearch) uses a reference mechanism for including content from other documents in the cluster during the analysis field mapping phase.
+This plugin for [Elasticsearch](http://github.com/elasticsearch/elasticsearch) uses a reference mechanism for indexing content from other documents.
+The lookup takes place during the analysis field mapping phase and does not change the source document.

+For example, if you have two indexes whre you want to link from one index to another by using document IDs, you can use this plugin to reference the content behind the ID.

 This process is also known as denormalization.
 Denormalization can be defined as the copying of the same data into multiple documents in order to simplify query processing or to fit the user’s data into a particular data model.

 See the example below how to create a library catalog entry for the book "Goethe's Faust" and